cschwarz-stat-sfu-ca/Petersen/cran-comments.md

 Fixed, but this is NOT a useable function, but only documents how I use "classes" to ensure that objects of different "types" are not mixed in AICc computations, etc.
-Is there a better way to add a helpful on a topic other than a vignette?

 > \dontrun{} should only be used if the example really cannot be executed